danielstocks/react-sortable/README.md

 ## Development

-Look at README.md in `demo` folder.
+Look at README.md in `example-real-world` folder.
+You can use this example to see how your does a changes in the source code affect the functionality of the component.